-The ADSP-2185M provides up to 13 general-purpose flag pins.
+The ADSP-2189M provides up to 13 general-purpose flag pins.
 The data input and output pins on SPORT1 can be alternatively configured as an input flag and an output flag.
-In addition, there are eight flags that are programmable as inputs or outputs, and three flags that are always outputs.
+In addition, eight flags are programmable as inputs or outputs and three flags are always outputs.